grafana/grafana/docs/sources/http_api/query_history.md

 # Query history API

-This API can be used to create/update/delete Query history, to add comments and to star/unstar queries in Query history.
-All actions require that the user is logged in and that Query history feature is enabled in config file.
+This API can be used to add queries to Query history.
+It requires that the user is logged in and that Query history feature is enabled in config file.

 ## Add query to Query history